anwarmamat/cmsc330fall19public/project0/README.md

 If you run:

-ocaml -version
-opam list
+`ocaml -version`

-The ocaml version should be 4.07.1, and in the opam list output you should see all of the following:
+The ocaml version should be 4.07.1, and if you run

+`opam list`

+You should see all of the following:

 ocamlfind ounit utop dune qcheck